HMS Ringdove (1806): Napoleonic Wars

 On 2 June 1813 she sailed for the North America station.
 On 30 June she was one of the vessels that were present at the capture of the letter of marque Ulysses, Sam Hill, Master.
 Ulysses, of Massachusetts, carried eight guns and a crew of 30.
 Then, on 28 July, Ringdove retook the brig Stamper, which had been sailing Liverpool to Halifax.

 Ringdove returned to the Jamaica station in 1814.
+On 1 October 1814, the Ringdove sailed for Portsmouth and arrived on 9 November 1814.
+On 15 October, the Ringdove sailed into a hurricane.
+It encountered the American schooner Decatur, which had become dismasted, which Ringdove captured and destroyed.

 Post-war

 Ringdove remained in the West Indies until the end of 1815 when she returned to Portsmouth and was paid off there.
 There she underwent a major repair from January to July 1818.
 In August 1821 her forecastle and head were housed over.
 She was then fitted for sea between December 1822 and February 1823.
 Commander George Frederick Rich recommissioned her in November 1822 for the West Indies.
 Commander Edwin Ludlow Rich succeeded him in July 1823.

 In August 1826 she was under Commander Edward Thornbrough at Halifax, Nova Scotia.
 In April 1827 command transferred to Commander Charles English.